TylerYep/flake8-future-annotations/README.md

 If the `--force-future-annotations` option is set, missing `from __future__ import annotations` will be reported regardless of a rewrite available according to PEP 563; in this case, code FA101 is used instead of FA100.

-If the `--check-future-annotations` option is set, missing `from __future__ import annotations` will be reported because the following code will error on Python versions older than 3.10 (this check does not output anything for versions 3.10+):
+If the `--check-future-annotations` option is set, missing `from __future__ import annotations` will be reported because the following code will error on Python versions older than 3.10 (this check should not be enabled on Python 3.10+):

 ```python
 def function(a_dict: dict[str, int | None]) -> None: